 Marine environments and High Temperatures Applications:

-CNT fibers, have been reported to be structurally resistive to most strong acids both oxidizing and reducing acids even those containing halogens, which makes them perfect candidates for applications where metals fail due to corrosion.
+CNT fibers have been reported to be structurally resistant to most strong acids, both oxidizing and reducing and even those containing halogens, which makes them perfect candidates for applications where metals fail due to corrosion.
 This is an important issue for aging aircraft and for Navy aircraft.
-Carbon nanotubes are also stable at temperatures around 400 C or higher.
-At these temperatures copper is highly subject creep and too very weak for most uses.
-An example might be an alternator or generator in contact with hot jet engine components or components operated near the ocean.
+Carbon nanotubes are also stable at temperatures up to ~400 °C. Aluminum cannot be used at these temperatures and copper is susceptible to creep and too weak for most uses.
+Examples include alternators or generators in contact with hot jet engine components or components operated near the ocean.

-Take advantage of the low density, fatigue resistance and strength of the CNT composite wiring including coaxial cable: powerlines, motor windings, aircraft wiring, wiring exposed to high temperatures, high current wiring under stress.
+Components, including in particular coaxial cables, which will benefit from the low density, fatigue resistance and strength of the CNT composite wiring: powerlines, motor windings, aircraft wiring, wiring exposed to high temperatures, high current wiring under stress.